Lopit people

-The Lopit people are an ethnic group found in Eastern Equatoria State, South Sudan.
+The Lopit people are a Nilotic ethnic group found in Eastern Equatoria State, South Sudan.
 Traditionally, they refer to themselves as donge (plural) or dongioni (singular).
 The Lopit number 160,000 to 200,000 people living in the Lopit area, in the Lopit mountains which extend from the east to the north of Torit.

 The Lopit area borders Pari to the north, Tennet to the North and East, Bari to north-west, Lokoya and Otuho to the west, Otuho and Dongotono to the south, and Toposa and Boya to the east.
 Lopit comprises 55-57 villages.
 Imehejek is the headquarters of Lopa county and is located in the Lopit area.
-There are six payams (administrative areas) in the Lopit area: Imehejek (eastern / centre), Lohutok and Obunge (south), partly Arilo (north), Longiro and Bule (western / centre).
+There are five payams (administrative areas) in the Lopit area: Imehejek (eastern / centre), Ohutok and Obunge (south), Arilo (north) and Ongiro (western).

 Language

-The Lopit people speak the Lopit language, a Nilotic language which has five different dialects: Ngabori, Dorik, Ngotira, Omiaha, Lohutok, and Lolongo.
+The Lopit people speak the Lopit language, a Nilotic language which has six different dialects:

+Ngabori: the Ngabori people are divided into sub villages: